markgdawson/warpd/README.md

   iTerm).
 The original cursor will consequently be visible in such cases, though functionality should be otherwise unaffected.

-- Wayland support has several limitations (see CAVEATS in the man page).
+- Wayland support has several limitations (see BUGS/LIMITATIONS in the man page).

 # Contributions